 39. Oakland Raiders: Jeff Owens DT, UGA

-Jeff Owens did 44 reps on the bench press which makes him a steal in the second round in the eyes of the Crypt Keeper.
+Jeff Owens did 44 reps on the bench press which makes him a great player in the eyes of the Crypt Keeper.

-46. New York Giants: Daryl Washington ILB, TCU
+46. New York Giants: Jamar Chaney ILB, Miss.
+State

 48. Carolina Panthers: Brandon LaFell WR, LSU

 Now that Jake Delhomme is gone and Matt Moore will be the starting QB next season, they need someone to throw to besides Steve Smith.
 LaFell drops considerably due to a poor 40 time but is a solid possession receiver and a very underrated downfield blocker.